AriFordsham/GHCWiki/trac-links.md

 </th></tr></table>

-**Note:** The [wiki:CamelCase](camel-case) form is rarely used, but it can be convenient to refer to pages whose names do not follow [WikiPageNames](wiki-page-names) rules, i.e., single words, non-alphabetic characters, etc. See [WikiPageNames](wiki-page-names) for more about features specific to links to Wiki page names.
+**Note:** The [wiki:CamelCase](camel-case) form is rarely used, but it can be convenient to refer to pages whose names do not follow [WikiPageNames](wiki-page-names) rules, ie single words, non-alphabetic characters, etc. See [WikiPageNames](wiki-page-names) for more about features specific to links to Wiki page names.

 <table><tr><th> Trac links using the full (non-shorthand) notation can also be given a custom link title like this:
 </th>